-CTIA® is an international nonprofit membership organization that has represented the wireless communications industry since 1984.
-Membership in the association includes wireless carriers and their suppliers, as well as providers and manufacturers of wireless data services and products.
+CTIA is an international nonprofit membership organization that has represented the wireless communications industry since 1984.
+The association’s members include wireless carriers, device manufacturers, suppliers as well as apps and content companies.

-The association advocates on behalf of its members at all levels of government.
+CTIA vigorously advocates at all levels of government for policies that foster continued wireless innovation and investment.
 CTIA also coordinates the industry's voluntary efforts to provide consumers with a variety of choices and information regarding their wireless products and services.
-This includes the voluntary industry guidelines; programs that promote mobile device recycling and reusing; and wireless accessibility for individuals with disabilities.
+This includes the voluntary industry guidelines; programs that promote mobile device recycling and reusing; and wireless accessibility for people with disabilities.

-CTIA also supports numerous important industry initiatives, such as GrowingWireless.com to provide parents with tools and information to educate themselves so they may teach their kids how to use wireless technology responsibly; “go wireless, go green” campaign to educate consumers and policymakers about the industry’s numerous eco-friendly initiatives and activities; “On the Road, Off the Phone,” a teen-focused safe driving public service announcement campaign; AccessWireless.org, a resource for consumers to research and find information on accessible wireless products and services; and text4baby, a free mobile educational service to promote the birth of healthy babies.
+CTIA also supports numerous important industry initiatives, such as GrowingWireless.com to provide parents with tools and information to educate themselves so they may teach their kids how to use wireless technology responsibly and AccessWireless.org, a resource for consumers to research and find information on accessible wireless products and services.

-The association also operates the industry's leading trade shows and certification programs, which provide carriers and manufacturers peace of mind by leveraging expertise from CTIA members across the ecosystem and harmonizing processes with partner organizations.
+The association also co-produces the industry's leading trade show and certification programs, which provide carriers and manufacturers peace of mind by leveraging expertise from CTIA members across the ecosystem and harmonizing processes with partner organizations.

 CTIA was founded in 1984 and is based in Washington, D.C.